-Secondly, it saves time at the airport and means that I can sleep in a little longer before an earlier flight (one of the same reasons I also avoid checking in luggage wherever possible!).
+Secondly, it saves time at the airport.
+And it means that I can sleep in a little longer before an earlier flight.
+(One of the same reasons I also avoid checking in luggage wherever possible!).

-Finally, it allows me to keep my boarding pass on my phone, which is always close to my fingertips, but it also means that it is one less piece of paper that I have to carry (and possibly lose!)
+Finally, it allows me to keep my boarding pass on my phone, which is always close to my fingertips.
+This means that it is one less piece of paper that I have to carry.
+(And possibly lose!)

 12. Join the frequent traveller clubs

 If your employer allows you to claim frequent flyer points for your work trips (unfortunately mine doesn't!) then you should definitely take advantage of it!
-Even if you don't travel often, the points can add up and can save you money on future flights or hotels that you book for holidays and let's face it, every dollar counts!
-Frequent flyer programs can also offer you other benefits, like priority check in or even access to the lounge, if you haven't already been convinced that membership is worthwhile.
+Even if you don't travel often, the points can add up and can save you money on future flights or hotels that you book for holidays.
+And let's face it, every dollar counts!
+Frequent flyer programs can also offer you other benefits.
+These may include priority check in or even access to the lounge.
+(If you haven't already been convinced that membership is worthwhile.)

 13. Carry as little hand luggage as possible (especially if you have multiple stopovers)

 Now, I have to confess, this is something that my husband and I disagree on.
 He prefers to check his luggage so that he can move about freely without having to carry a lot of bags.
 He reckons it also makes it easier when going through security.
-I hate checking luggage though - I am incredibly impatient and hate having to wait at the other end for my luggage to be released.
+I hate checking luggage though.
+You see, I'm incredibly impatient and hate having to wait at the other end for my luggage to be released.

-I can see his point though, and I am willing to compromise, not admit that he is right!
-Consider your trip and what you need to carry.
+I can see his point though, and I'm willing to compromise, not admit that he is right!
+Consider your trip and what you need to carry when travelling for work.
 Do you have a laptop that you will need to take out of your bag at security?
 Do you have multiple stopovers or are you travelling for a significant period of time?
-These things will all help to inform your decision, but either way, don't say we didn't warn you!
+These things will all help to inform your decision.
+But either way, don't say we didn't warn you!
 Haha!

 14. Talk to the locals about where to eat and what needs to be seen

 This tip was another from my husband and a follow-on from Latoya’s great tip about local food.
-Hubs travelled to Boston last year for three weeks and found it so helpful to chat to the local staff about where the best restaurants were and about any must-see tourist attractions.
-What he found was that his American colleagues were super keen to show a newbie around and took him out several times while he was away.
+Hubs travelled to Boston a few years ago for three weeks.
+He found it so helpful to chat to the local staff about where the best restaurants were and about any must-see tourist attractions.
+What he found was that his American colleagues were super keen to show a newbie around and took him out several times.
 This led to some of his best food experiences, which included sushi, food trucks and a lobster restaurant!
 It also meant that he could build stronger relationships with his American team-mates than he would if he went straight to his hotel room every night and ordered room service.